FAQ Page 1 - RBI - Reserve Bank of India

 A suspected forged note, counterfeit note or fake note is any note which does not possess the characteristics of genuine Indian currency note.

-Counterfeiting banknotes/using as genuine, forged or counterfeit banknotes/possession of forged or counterfeit banknote/making or possessing instruments or materials for forging or counterfeiting banknotes/making or using documents resembling banknotes are offences under Sections 489A to 489E of the Indian Penal Code and are punishable in the Courts of Law by fine or imprisonment ranging from seven years to life imprisonment or both, depending on the offence.
+Counterfeiting banknotes / using forged or counterfeit banknotes as genuine banknotes / possession of forged or counterfeit banknote / making or possessing instruments or materials for forging or counterfeiting banknotes/making or using documents resembling banknotes are offences under various sections including Sections 178 to 182 the Bhartiya Nyaya Sanhita (BNS), 2023 and are punishable in the Courts of Law by fine or imprisonment ranging from seven years to life imprisonment or both, depending on the offence.

-The Government of India has framed Investigation of High Quality Counterfeit Indian Currency Offences Rules, 2013 under Unlawful Activities (Prevention) Act (UAPA), 1967.
+The Government of India has framed Investigation of High-Quality Counterfeit Indian Currency Offences Rules, 2013 under Unlawful Activities (Prevention) Act (UAPA), 1967.
 The Third Schedule of the Act defines High Quality Counterfeit Indian Currency Note.
-Activity of production, smuggling or circulation of High Quality Counterfeit Indian Notes has been brought under the ambit of UAPA, 1967.
+Activity of production, smuggling or circulation of High-Quality Counterfeit Indian Notes has been brought under the ambit of the BNS, 2023.

 Mere possession of a forged note does not attract punishment.
-Possession of any forged or counterfeit banknotes, knowing or having reason to believe the same to be forged or counterfeit and intending to use the same as genuine or that it may be used as genuine, is punishable under Section 489C of Indian Penal Code, 1860.
+Possession of any forged or counterfeit banknotes, knowing or having reason to believe the same to be forged or counterfeit and intending to use the same as genuine or that it may be used as genuine are offences under Section 180 of the Bhartiya Nyaya Sanhita (BNS), 2023 and are punishable in the Courts of Law by fine or imprisonment upto seven years or both.

 The Reserve Bank of India has been organizing training sessions on the authentication of banknotes security features for people handling significant amounts of cash like banks/consumer forums/merchant associations/educational institutions/police professionals.
-Apart from the training sessions, information on security features of banknotes is also available on the Bank’s website.
+Apart from the training sessions, information on security features of banknotes is also available on the Bank’s website at https://website.rbi.org.in/web/rbi/rbi-kehta-hai/know-your-banknotes.

 F) COINS